 Biodiesel Blend Retailer Tax Credit

-Beginning January 1, 2018, retailers selling biodiesel blends containing a minimum of 5% biodiesel (B5) are eligible for a state income tax credit of $0.035 per gallon of biodiesel sold.
-Biodiesel blends containing a minimum of 11% biodiesel (B11) are eligible for a state income tax of $0.055 per gallon Sold.
+Retailers selling biodiesel blends containing a minimum of 5% biodiesel (B5) are eligible for a state income tax credit of $0.035 per gallon of biodiesel sold.
+Biodiesel blends containing a minimum of 11% biodiesel (B11) are eligible for a state income tax of $0.055 per gallon sold.
 The tax credit expires December 31, 2024.
 (Reference Iowa Code 422.11P)

 Biofuel Infrastructure Grants

-The Renewable Fuels Infrastructure Program provides financial assistance to qualified E85 or dual E15 and biodiesel retailers.
+The Renewable Fuels Infrastructure Program provides financial assistance to qualified 70%-85% ethanol (E85) or dual 15% ethanol (E15) and biodiesel retailers.
 Cost-share grants are available to upgrade or install new E85 or dual E15 and biodiesel infrastructure.
-Three-year cost-share grants are available for up to 50% of the total cost of the total project, up to $30,000, and five-year cost-share grants are available for up to 70% of the total cost of the project, up to $50,000.
+Three-year cost-share grants are available for up to 50% of the total cost of the total project, up to $30,000.
+Five-year cost-share grants are available for up to 70% of the total cost of the project, up to $50,000.

 Biodiesel distributors may apply for cost-share grants for infrastructure upgrades and installations at biodiesel terminal facilities.
 Facilities blending or dispensing blends ranging from 2% biodiesel (B2) to 98% biodiesel (B98) are eligible for up to 50% of the total project, up to $50,000.
 Facilities blending or dispensing B99 or B100 are eligible for up to 50% of the total project, up to $100,000.

-The Renewable Fuels Infrastructure Board receives administrative support from staff within the Iowa Department of Agriculture and Land Stewardship and the 11-member board has authority to determine the eligibility of applicants.
+The Renewable Fuels Infrastructure Board receives administrative support from staff within the Iowa Department of Agriculture and Land Stewardship and has the authority to determine the eligibility of applicants.
 For more information, refer to the Renewable Fuels Infrastructure Program website.

 (Reference Iowa Code 159A.13-159A.15)